-This course is part of the UTA Mathematics Department Affordability Campaign, making state-of-the-art online mathematics instruction, practice and review available to our students at a lower price than purchasing the components separately elsewhere.
-To receive the discounted price, items must be purchased through the UTA Bookstore using the following site: http://bit.ly/2tQ090S
+This course is part of the UTA Mathematics Department Affordability Campaign, therefore you have options for this course dependent upon how your study.
+To receive the discounted prices, items must be purchased through the UTA Bookstore using the site: http://bit.ly/2tQ090S

-- Digital Access and eText Bundle (Required Course Materials): We have negotiated a reduced price bundle which includes long-term access to the e-version of the course text as well as MyLabsPlus course access which provides instant feedback for your assignments plus a personalized study plan, multimedia library, practice tests and more.
-When classes begin, you will have immediate access to your MyLabsPlus course even before you make your purchase.
+- 1. Direct Access and eText (Required): This reduced price includes long-term access to the e-version of the course text and MyLabsPlus course access which provides instant feedback for your assignments plus a personalized study plan, multimedia library, practice tests and more.
+Starting on the first day of classes, you will have immediate access to your MyLabsPlus course even before you make your purchase.
 However, if the purchase is not verified within the first two weeks of classes, the access to your course will freeze and your account will stay deactivated until the purchase is confirmed.
-During the purchasing process, please ensure you enter your name as shown on your UTA records along with your MAVS email address for proper processing. - 2.
-Loose-leaf Textbook (Optional): You may choose to upgrade your purchase and add a loose-leaf textbook at minimal cost.
+During the purchasing process, please ensure you enter your name as shown on your UTA records along with your MAVS email address for proper processing. - Loose-leaf Textbook (Optional): You may choose to upgrade your purchase and add a loose-leaf textbook at minimal cost.
 The textbook will be shipped directly to an address of your choosing or you may pick one up at the UTA bookstore.
 Full purchase details will be available in Blackboard.
-A

-Survey of Mathematics with Applications, 10th national edition, Angel, Abbott, and Runde, Pearson Ed.
-Inc., 2016.

-- 3. Web-Enabled Device: Use your smartphone, tablet, laptop, or other device to check-in at lectures for required attendance and to take in-class quizzes and earn points toward extra credit on your final exam. - 4.
+Trigonometry, 11th edition by Lial, Hornsby, Schneider, and Daniels, Pearson Ed.
+Inc., 2017. - 3.
+Web-Enabled Device: Use your smartphone, tablet, laptop or other device to check-in at lectures for required attendance and to take in-class quizzes and earn extra credit. - 4.
 3"x5" Index Cards: In the event of a UTA Network disconnection during lecture, index cards may be used as a back-up for the web-enabled device. - 5.
 Scientific Calculator: You may use a scientific calculator.
 See the Calculator Policy section for allowable models.